4ahmnm2021-G3-G4/01-maze-audiocode-dejan01/README.md

 # 01-maze-audiocode-dejan01

 ### Project description:
-This proejcts is about finding peanuts, collecting them and putting them into a bucket.
-There are three peanuts in the game.
-In the end you have ti find the heaviest sack by putting it on the scale.
-Cut through the sack with a knife which is located next to the scale.
-All Peanuts have a up and down animation and have an animal sound.
+This proejcts is about to find a sack that weighs 10kg in order to leave the maze.
+A scale was placed next to the exit door, where the player can check the weight of the sack.
+If the 10kg Sack was placed, the exit door will open.

 ### Development platform:
-OS: Windows 10, Game Engine: Unity 2019.1.14f1, Visual Studio 2019, Steam,
+MacOs: Big Sur 11.2.3, Game Engine: Unity 2019.1.14f1, Visual Studio Code 1.57.1, Steam,
 SteamVR 2.5.0 (https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/2.5.0)

 Note on Unity Version 2019.1.14f1 and SteamVR: The SteamVr plugin has many issues when used with Unity Versions > 2019.1.3 because the XR Management System changed from 2019.1.3 to 2019.1.4.
 Valve is working on it, so we will use these older versions for the VR programming.